carbon-language/carbon-lang/llvm/docs/LangRef.rst

       "fpexcept.strict"

-If this argument is "fpexcept.ignore" optimization passes may assume that the exception status flags will not be read and that floating point exceptions will be masked.
+If this argument is "fpexcept.ignore" optimization passes may assume that the exception status flags will not be read and that floating-point exceptions will be masked.
 This allows transformations to be performed that may change the exception semantics of the original code.
 For example, FP operations may be speculatively executed in this case whereas they must not be for either of the